5 Simple Steps For Building A Wardrobe

 3. Buy Trans-Seasonal Clothing

 If you have a scarf or a raincoat that you only get to use in winter, then you need to make some changes in your wardrobe if you’re going the sustainable path.
 Only buy items that you know are going to work for you all year round.
+This is why we recommend embracing a minimalist style to your wardrobe.

 Jeans, t-shirts, classic dresses, and timeless coats that you can use all year round are a much better option for building a sustainable wardrobe.